 Matt Claman followed his dream and came to Alaska in 1980, working as a cook in remote mining camps.
 After graduating from law school, Matt returned to Alaska to make his home, raise his family, and establish his career.

 An attorney for over 25 years, Matt has served the needs of Alaskans and understands a lawyer’s role in helping people solve problems.
 He has represented commercial fishermen, loggers, families in crisis, local businesses, and individuals.
 He managed his own small law business for over 11 years.
 A skilled teacher, Matt taught law classes at the University of Alaska Anchorage.
 His colleagues elected Matt to the Board of Governors of the Alaska Bar Association in 2002.
 He served as President of the Board in 2007-08 and was instrumental in bringing Supreme Court Justice Ruth Bader Ginsburg to Anchorage for the Alaska State Bar Convention, which was the most-attended bar convention in Alaska history.
 Matt provided leadership in implementing a pay-as-you-go method to determine membership dues and increasing accountability to the public.

-Matt Claman and Lisa Rieger, who works for Cook Inlet Tribal Council, one of Alaska’s most successful non-profit corporations, have raised two children in Anchorage.
-Maia and Ben both graduated from West Anchorage High School.
+Matt Claman is married to Lisa Rieger, who works for Cook Inlet Tribal Council, one of Alaska’s most successful non-profit corporations.
+Matt and Lisa raised two children, Maia and Ben, who both graduated from West Anchorage High School.

 Along with his public service and work as an attorney, Matt is a licensed Emergency Medical Technician (EMT) and accomplished professional wilderness guide.
-An active hiker, biker, and skier, you’ll often find Matt enjoying the beauty of Alaska with friends and family on our trails and in our parks.
+An active hiker, biker, and skier, you’ll often find Matt enjoying the beauty of Alaska with friends and family on our trails, on our rivers, and in our parks.